Yue-Zhengyuan/Lectures/Condensed_Matter/Math_Appendix/Fourier_Transform.md

 \  (\text{Periodicity})
 $$

-Due to the periodicity, the sites on the chain can be labelled by any $N$ consecutive integers.
+Due to the periodicity, the sites on the chain can be labelled by any $N$ consecutive integers $n_0, n_0+1, ..., n_0+N-1$.
 Two conventional choices are:

 - When the number of sites is finite, we usually use the "**finite convention**":